More frequent recourse to ICJ needs to be taken by Security Council

 New Delhi, Oct 19: India has said that the UN Security Council needs to take more frequent recourse to the International Court of Justice to promote judicial settlement of international disputes before resorting to any other means.

-Yedla Umasankar, First Secretary/Legal adviser in India's Permanent Mission to the UN, said on Friday the International Court of Justice (ICJ), the principal judicial organ of the United Nations, plays an important and critical role in the maintenance of international peace and security by adjudicating disputes between States.
+Yedla Umasankar, First Secretary/Legal Adviser in India's Permanent Mission to the UN, said on Friday the International Court of Justice (ICJ), the principal judicial organ of the United Nations, plays an important and critical role in the maintenance of international peace and security by adjudicating disputes between States.

-"States are obliged to settle their disputes by peaceful means?, which is one of the fundamental principles under...the UN Charter.
+"States are obliged to settle their disputes by peaceful means? which is one of the fundamental principles under...the UN Charter.
 Article 33 of the Charter further strengthens this duty and provides the means which the parties to a dispute can choose freely," Umasankar said.

 Will try for full implementation of ICJ order: India after Pak says no 2nd consular access to Jadhav

-Speaking at a General Assembly Sixth Committee session on Charter of the United Nations and on the Strengthening of the Role of the Organization, Umasankar said the "Security Council needs to take more frequent recourse to the Court under Chapter VI of the UN Charter so as to promote judicial settlement of international disputes before resorting to any other means."
+Speaking at a General Assembly Sixth Committee session on Charter of the United Nations and on the strengthening of the Role of the Organization, Umasankar said the "Security Council needs to take more frequent recourse to the Court under Chapter VI of the UN Charter so as to promote judicial settlement of international disputes before resorting to any other means."

 Chapter VI of the UN Charter deals with the pacific settlement of disputes and Article 33 states that parties to any dispute, which if continues is likely to endanger the maintenance of international peace and security, shall, first of all, seek a solution by negotiation, enquiry, mediation, conciliation, arbitration, judicial settlement, resort to regional agencies or arrangements, or other peaceful means of their own choice.